Pitching Mechanics Analysis

 They taught him a trick.

-They taught him to rush; to get, and to keep, his arm disconnected
+possible, they taught him to rush; to get, and to keep, his arm

 The quote in the New York Magazine piece implies that the